by Nancy Armitage

 Gardens & Vegetable Garden with Summer sweet tomatoes, peas, carrots, celery, French green beans, onions, corn, & sunflowers

-Herb Garden: parsley, sage, rosemary, baby chives, green scallions, French tarragon, and wild fennel.
+Herb Garden: parsley, sage, rosemary, baby chives, green scallions, French tarragon, & wild fennel.

 Food at Camp Pine Knot: